digineo/texd/docs/getting-started.md

 ### Ephemeral Containers

-Here, you still download and run texd locally, but document rendering will happen in an short-lived Docker container, using a specific Docker image (`registry.gitlab.com/islandoftex/images/texlive:latest` will do just fine, but you could easily build a smaller one using e.g. a Debian base image).
+Here, you still download and run texd locally, but document rendering will happen in a short-lived Docker container, using a specific Docker image (`registry.gitlab.com/islandoftex/images/texlive:latest` will do just fine, but you could easily build a smaller one using e.g. a Debian base image).